Last Updated on July 8, 2022 by DMEditor

 Otherwise, you should be able to embed Salesflare with Google’s G Suite for comprehensive email synchronization and tracking.

-Then when it comes to marketing and productivity, this CRM system provides integrations for Todoist, Quickbooks Online, Slack, Intercom, Facebook Lead Ads, MailChimp, SyncPenguin, Typeform, and many others.
+Then when it comes to marketing and productivity, this CRM system provides integrations for Todoist, Quickbooks Online, Slack, Intercom live chat software, Facebook Lead Ads, MailChimp, SyncPenguin, Typeform, and many others.

 Now, when you compare all these native integrations, there are three solutions that noticeably stand out above the rest.
 One is Blendr, and the rest are PieSync and Zapier.